 Brush your teeth twice a day, with a soft-bristled brush.
 The size and shape of your brush should fit your mouth, allowing you to reach all areas easily.
 Use a toothpaste that contains fluoride, which helps protect your teeth from decay.
 When choosing any dental product, look for the American Dental Association Seal of Acceptance, an important symbol of a dental product’s safety and effectiveness.

 Cleaning between the teeth once a day with floss or interdental cleaners removes plaque from between the teeth, areas where the toothbrush can’t reach.
 It is essential in preventing periodontal (gum) disease.
 By taking care of your teeth, eating a balanced diet and visiting your dentist regularly, you can have healthy teeth and an attractive smile your entire life.
-Follow these tips to keep your teeth and mouth clean:

 Proper tooth brushing technique.
 Place your toothbrush at a 45-degree angle against the gums.
 Move the brush back and forth gently in short (tooth-wide) strokes.